Reclaim your confidence from speaking anxiety.

 — Sales Leader

 You know your stuff.
 You're confident with your team.
-But in front of senior leaders or when the stakes are high, everything you prepared disappears.

 The unpredictability is the worst part.